Belgium–Netherlands border: Meuse River

 On 1 January 2018, a border realignment together with a corresponding territorial swap between Belgium and the Netherlands took place along the Meuse River near Eijsden in Limburg Province.
 The realignment straightened and simplified the border by making it run along the current Meuse River alignment.

 Previously, the border curved between the left and right bank of the river as it followed its old course prior to dredging and straightening between 1960 and 1980.
 These curves resulted in several pieces of territory being cut off from the main part of the country by the river.
 This posed some legal complications including difficulties in policing and law enforcement as this would require access by enforcement personnel via a foreign country.
 These territories became known for drug trafficking and prostitution.
 The complications were brought to focus when a headless torso was found in one of these territories which belonged to Belgium in 2014.
 To reach that piece of territory to conduct investigations, Belgian police had to travel by boat and faced various difficulties including not having a place to dock their boats.

 Hailed as an example of good diplomacy and successful negotiated solutions to border problems, the treaty for the territorial swap and border realignment was signed in 2016.
-The territorial swap saw Belgium giving a total of 40.45 acres of land to the Netherlands comprising two uninhabited riverine peninsulas, previously cut off from "mainland" Belgium by Dutch territory, known as Presqu’île de L’llal and Presqu’île d’Eijsden.
-In return, the Netherlands gave Presqu’île Petit-Gravier which was 7.63 acres in size, to Belgium.
+The territorial swap saw Belgium giving a total of 16.37 hectares (40.45 acres) of land to the Netherlands comprising two uninhabited riverine peninsulas, previously cut off from "mainland" Belgium by Dutch territory, known as Presqu’île de L’llal and Presqu’île d’Eijsden.
+In return, the Netherlands gave Presqu’île Petit-Gravier which was 3.08 hectares (7.63 acres) in size, to Belgium.